 The first several times I saw Jumanji, I couldn't stand the appearance of the CGI animals, which looked so cheap and fake that they detracted from an otherwise extremely engaging fantasy movie.
 Sure, it was only 1995 when it came out, but Jurassic Park had far superior CGI two years earlier.
-It wasn't until recently that I realized the animals are supposed to look fake and slightly misty—it marks them as supernaturally created intruders in the real world! —Karalora
+It wasn't until recently that I realized the animals are supposed to look fake and slightly misty—it marks them as supernaturally created intruders in the real world!

 Not only that, but they came out of a board game.
 A board game that would have all of its images painted on it.
 And the game is also very old.
 Hence, the animals looking more fake and faded!

-Some other Brilliance: the reason they used the same actor to play Alan's father and the hunter is because the hunter is the representation of Alan's way to deal with problems, to run away and not face them, as well as the fact that he has a bit of an antagonistic relation with his father.
-It isn't until he realises that his father, despite everything, loved him with all his heart - to the point of bankrupting his own factory in order to find him - that he finally begins to take a stand, and the moment he faces his biggest fear and faces it head on instead of just running away is when he finally wins.
+Some other Brilliance: the reason they used the same actor to play Alan's father and the hunter is that the hunter is the representation of Alan's way to deal with problems, to run away and not face them, as well as the fact that he has a bit of an antagonistic relation with his father.
+It isn't until he realises that his father, despite everything, loved him with all his heart - to the point of bankrupting his own factory in order to find him - that he finally begins to take a stand, and the moment he faces his biggest fear and faces it head-on instead of just running away is the moment he finally wins.
 Who says that the Jumanji game wasn't "cheating" so that it ended in the moment Alan finally learned his lesson?

 His final line ("Finally you're talking like a man"), which would fit perfectly in a father-to-son talk, further hints that he's just playing his part in the game as an ordeal for Alan.

-Slightly unrelated, but I'm sure the creators said once it was a reference to how in Peter Pan productions, the actor to play Wendy's father would always be the same actor who played Captain Hook... probably for some similar, "it's all a dream"-like reason.
+Slightly unrelated, but I'm sure the creators said once it was a reference to how in Peter Pan productions, the actor to play Wendy's father would always be the same actor who played Captain Hook... probably for some similar "it's all a dream"-like reason.

-The reset to 1969 happens because the game is calling back everything released while Alan and everyone were playing.
-Including the bats Sarah let out on her first turn, which, given the relatively short life cycle of a bat, would have been long dead in 1995.
+The reset to 1969 happens because the game is calling back everything released while Alan and everyone were playing, including the bats Sarah let out on her first turn, which, given the relatively short life cycle of a bat, would have been long dead in 1995.

-And yet, they were briefly encountered in the attic in 1995.
+Yet they were briefly encountered in the attic in 1995.
 Game constructs don't have to conform to real-life lifespans, I don't think.
 More likely, the game calls back all EVENTS that it caused, from when they first rolled.